Solomon Grundy (character): Powers and abilities

 Solomon Grundy has superhuman strength and stamina.
-His strength is roughly on par with Kryptonians in some adaptations.
 He is virtually indestructible and immortal thanks to the elemental energy that imbues his form with pseudo-life.
-He is nearly invulnerable to physical, magical, and energy attacks and he is not affected by fire or low temperatures.
-He has proven highly resistant to the effects of the original Green Lantern's power ring (which is attributed to his part-plant essence; originally because he had absorbed plant matter from the swamp, and later because he was a partial "plant elemental" like Swamp Thing).
+He is nearly invulnerable to physical, magical, and energy attacks; he's also not affected by fire or low temperatures.
+Grundy has proven highly resistant to the effects of the original Green Lantern's power ring (which is attributed to his part-plant essence; originally because he had absorbed plant matter from the swamp, and later because he was a partial "plant elemental" like Swamp Thing).

 Grundy possesses a healing factor.
 While he has occasionally been destroyed, he has always returned to life sooner or later, though often with different personalities and powers.
+A few of which begat chlorokinesis from absorbing The Sentinel's ring energies, high intellect to complement his raw power, and pieces of his flesh fermenting into full-grown clones of the monster.
+In his earliest appearances, he could convert the area surrounding him into a bog similar to his respawn site.

 Other versions

 Amalgam Comics

 The Skulk, an amalgamation of Solomon Grundy and the Marvel Comics character the Hulk, appears in the Amalgam Comics universe.